BalaM314/TestMod1/README.md

 ## Test Mod 1
-A meme mod, made by BalaM314.
+A dead meme mod, made by BalaM314.
 Will add totally random and semi-useless features as I learn modding.

 Adds the following